 If you don't have a specific return on ad spend target, you can use the Maximise conversion value bid strategy to maximise the total conversion value of your campaign within your specified daily budget.

 Here are some other benefits of using conversion values:

-- Smarter bidding: Once you set up your conversion values, you can use either the Target ROAS or the Maximise conversion value bid strategy.
+- Smarter bidding: When you set up your conversion values, you can use either the target ROAS or the Maximise conversion value bid strategy.
 Automated bid strategies automatically set bids to optimise for your performance goals across specific campaigns, ad groups and keywords.

 - With Target ROAS, bids are set to maximise conversion value, such as sales revenue or profit margins, while trying to achieve your target return on ad spend (ROAS).

 - With Maximise conversion value, bids for each auction are optimised to maximise conversion value.

 For some conversions, the value can be kept the same.
 You might want to use conversion values that are the same if you're tracking several conversion actions.
 You can capture separate values this way, say for phone calls and sign-ups.
 Viewing separate values allows useful comparisons between two different conversion actions.
 If you value calls at £5 GBP and sign-ups at £20 GBP, this means that you value your sign-ups four times more than calls.

 Other examples of actions that customers take that could be valuable to your business: form submits, price quotes, arranging test drives, callback requests or looking up a store location.

 Set conversion values in Google Ads and consider these options: